The Big Pants (part four)

-Paul Messerman, sharing Perry’s bench and busy with his Chromebook, seemed to take his smile as an invitation.
+Paul Messerman, sharing Perry’s bench and busy with his Chromebook, took the smile as an invitation.

-“Listen, if you got stuff to do…” Perry turned up the palm of a hand.
+Perry turned up the palm of a hand.
+“Listen, if you’ve got stuff to do…”

 No, he could’ve gone either direction.
 Debbie had started coming by daily.
-Jason had not come…and this was easier, no doubt, on both of them.
-At the end of the month, she told him about Toby Messerman.
-She had been emailing back and forth with Gerda.
+Jason had not come…and this was easier all around.
+At the end of a month, Deb had told him about Toby Messerman.
+She was emailing back and forth with Gerda.

 “You have to look at their website.
-They have so much good stuff.
-And you won’t need to fly, Perry…it’s a few miles from Sonoma.”
+They have so much stuff.
+And you won’t need to fly…it’s a few miles from Sonoma.”

 “Luisa, you said…”

-Jackie froze here, and Luisa, without much to go on, smiled and gave a prompting nod.
+Jackie froze, and Luisa, without much to go on, smiled and gave a prompting nod.

 “Well, we do.
 It’s funny.”

-She had been going to explain this, how it was funny, but Jackie rushed on.
+She was going to explain this, how it was funny, but Jackie rushed on.
 “But, I mean…I’m sorry…it’s kind of expensive, this place.
-I mean, isn’t it?”
+Isn’t it?”

 Luisa meant, yes, it is expensive; but no, don’t be so anxious.
 The question did not offend her.
 No, she told Jackie, she had paid the full price.
 She had used her own money.
 If the Messermans gave discounts to needy cases—they might—Luisa had not asked, and couldn’t say.

 They were all gone from picking vegetables to gathering eggs.
-The chickens also roamed under wire mesh, with a coop in which to roost, a generous yard, and unmown “mixed herbaceous groundcover”, in which to forage for insects.
+The chickens roamed too under wire mesh, with a coop for roosting, a generous yard, and unmown “mixed herbaceous groundcover”, in which to forage for insects.

 Toby also had told them they would find the work peaceful, inside the Faraday cage, and that it was—unpressured humans interacting with quiet-minded chickens, both species content and purpose-oriented—a beautiful thing.

-“Eggs,” he’d said, holding one up.
+“Eggs,” he said, holding one up.
 “And very small portions of meat.
 Never red.”

 Yes, it was a beautiful thing.
 Toby Messerman was a genius; Luisa had known it from the first, when she’d heard him on the radio.